datawire/ambassador-docs/docs/emissary/pre-release/topics/running/scaling.md

 `Mapping` resources are defined in your cluster.
 If this number has grown over time, you may need to increase the memory limit defined in your deployment.

+**Note**: On big clusters you may want to limit what resources $productName$ can see and work with.
+  This can be achived by defining [AMBASSADOR_WATCHER_FIELD_SELECTOR](../environment/#ambassador_watcher_field_selector) and/or [AMBASSADOR_WATCHER_LABEL_SELECTOR](../environment/#ambassador_watcher_label_selector).
+  Defininig specific selectors can drastically reduce the memory footprint and CPU cycles used to generate the envoy configuration as long as not the entire resource set is required.

 ## Liveness probes

 $productName$ defines the `/ambassador/v0/check_alive` endpoint on port `8877` for use with Kubernetes